AliceRivi14/Assignment2/README.md

 void LaserCallback(scan){
   calculate the min distance of the robot from the wall in the left, right and front position with the function RobotDistance

-  if ther is no obstacles in the front of the robot
+  if there is obstacles in the front of the robot
-    go the robot forward
     if robot is closer to the obstacles to the left turn the robot on the right
-    else if the robot is closer to the obstacles to the right turn the robot on the left
+    else if the robot is closer to the obstacles to the right turn the robot on the left else go the robot forward
 }

 int main (){
   initializing control_node and the NodeHandle definition of service, publisher and subscriber